CommunicationSeptember 1, 2024 · 8 min read

 Be prepared for several responses:

 Guilt.
 "I can't believe you're treating me like this."
 "This is what you call co-parenting?"
-This is a guilt trip designed to make you soften or walk back the boundary.
-Don't engage with the guilt content.
-If there's a logistical question, address it.
+That's a guilt trip meant to make you soften.
+Don't engage the guilt.
+Answer logistics if there are any.
 Otherwise: silence.

 False compliance followed by violation.
-They agree to the boundary and then violate it.
-When they do, restate the boundary without editorial: "Please use the app for co-parenting communication."
+They agree, then break it.
+Restate without editorial: "Please use the app for co-parenting communication."
 No commentary on the violation.
-Just the boundary, again.
+Just the boundary again.

 Actual compliance.
 It happens.
-Sometimes a clearly stated, consistently enforced boundary eventually produces the behavior change you were looking for.
+A clear, consistently enforced boundary sometimes produces the behavior you wanted.
 Don't be surprised when it does.

 The Documentation Advantage

-One of the underappreciated benefits of text boundaries — especially on co-parenting apps — is documentation.
-A clear, calm boundary statement followed by a violation followed by your restatement followed by another violation creates a visible pattern.
+One underappreciated benefit of text boundaries on co-parenting apps is documentation.
+A calm boundary, then a violation, then your restatement, then another violation, creates a visible pattern.

-That pattern is information.
-To mediators.
-To attorneys.
-To courts.
-You don't need to editorialize about it or explain it.
+That pattern is information for mediators, attorneys, and courts.
+You don't need to editorialize.
 The record speaks.

 Write every boundary as if a judge will read it.
-Because in co-parenting situations, they might.
+In co-parenting, they might.

 Related